tradingeconomics/notebooks/README.md

 # Trading Economics Notebooks

 The Trading Economics Notebooks GitHub repository showcases examples on how you can easily interact with our data to make interesting data findings and insights.
-You have 3 alternatives to get started:

 ## Getting started